Apple & Cider Fritters (with Calvados glaze)

 Apple & Cider Fritters

-Let’s celebrate apples in an easy to make dessert/snack that also incorporates two other apple products we love: cider and Calvados.
+Let’s celebrate apples in an easy-to-make dessert/snack that also incorporates two other apple products we love: cider and Calvados.

 The success of these apple fritters is due to three factors: cooking the apples first, adding cider and then Calvados, and utilizing the right spice.
 This is an easy recipe – it just takes a little time to assemble the parts.
 It’s a perfect activity for a cold and wet fall day.